JakeK456/PasswordGenerator/README.md

 ## Installation

 To view the code, clone the repository to your local machine.
-Open index.html and style.css in your favorite ide.
+Open index.html, style.css, and script.js in your favorite ide.

 To view the website, visit the site on GitHub Pages: https://jakek456.github.io/PasswordGenerator/